LightspeedC83/Academic-Team-Meet-Solver/README.md

 - 7: {1: 2, 2: 3, 3: 3, 4: 2, 5: 3, 6: 3}

-## finding a meeting arraingement and assigning schools
+## constraints for finding a meeting arraingement and assigning schools
 Now that there is a grouping of "schools" for all 6 meet days, we need to assign what schools those numbers actually correlate to.

 There are 7 Schools, each assigned one of the following letters: